 However, since August 2016, refugees and beneficiaries of subsidiary protection are generally obliged to take up their place of residence within the Federal State in which their asylum procedures have been conducted.
 This has been regulated by the ‘residence rule’ of Section 12a of the Residence Act.[1]

 The regulation of Section 12a of the Residence Act only applies to beneficiaries of protection who have been granted a residence permit based on protection status since 1 January 2016.
 The residence rule shall not apply if a beneficiary of protection (or one of their family members) can take up a job in another place, if this job provides for a sufficient income to cover the cost of living.
+For the lifting of the obligation in case of a job in another place, it is now sufficient that the beneficiaries are able to cover the ‘overwhelming part’ of the cost of living with the income, whereas before beneficiaries had to cover all the living costs.[4]
 It also has to be lifted, if a beneficiary of protection takes up vocational training or university education in another place.
-Furthermore, the rule shall not apply if family members (spouses, registered partners or minor children) live in another place.[4]
+Furthermore, the rule shall not apply if family members (spouses, registered partners or minor children) live in another place.[5]
 In 2022 the legal framework for the obligatory place of residence has been slightly changed.
 New exception grounds for the obligation to take up a specific place of residence have been introduced.
 Accordingly, beneficiaries of international protection may be exempted from the obligation if their participation in an integration course or other qualification measures requires them to move somewhere else.
-Additionally, for the lifting of the obligation it is now sufficient that the beneficiaries are able to cover the ‘overwhelming part’ of the cost of living, whereas before beneficiaries had to cover all the living costs.[5]

 According to the official explanatory memorandum, the residence rule is supposed to promote sustainable integration by preventing segregation of communities.[6]
 However, it has been questioned whether the way in which the provision has been put into effect is suitable for achieving the intended aim.[7]
 A study by the Technical University of Dresden on existing ‘residence rules’ was published in March 2018.
 The author points out that it will take more time to assess the positive or negative effects of the regulations introduced in 2016.
 At the same time, she concludes that the new measures should not be expected to have too many regulatory effects on the labour and housing markets and on integration efforts of refugees.
 This is because the number of persons affected by the new regulations was rather low in comparison to the overall migrant and refugee communities in Germany.
 Furthermore, she argues that integration processes are generally difficult to regulate by law.[8]